Maustrian3/DSE24/README.md

   - For a following (not autonomous) vehicle a boolean is set to `true`.

 ### Vehicle control message
-In follow-me mode both participants (leading and following) get send control messages to their respective direct exchange channel.
+In follow-me mode both participants (leading and following) get sent control messages to their respective direct exchange channel by the control service.

 The JSON body of a control message to a leading vehicle:
 ```json